prisma/prisma-engines/query-engine/driver-adapters/js/smoke-test-js/README.md

 Anywhere in the repository:
 - Run `cargo build -p query-engine-node-api` to compile the `libquery` Query Engine

-One level up from this file:
-- Build the driver adapters with `pnpm -r build` (or the needed one in its sub folder with `pnpm build`

 ### PlanetScale

 If you don't have a connection string yet: